Jonas Myrin

-Jonas Myrin is a Swedish singer, songwriter and producer based in Los Angeles, California.
-His solo career began in 2012 with the gold-certified song, "Day of the Battle" in Germany.
-Myrin won two Grammy Awards for the song "10,000 Reasons (Bless the Lord)", which he co-wrote with Matt Redman.
-He also won both Billboard and multiple Dove Awards, as well as many nominations for those awards.
-He has written songs for artists such as Barbra Streisand, Idina Menzel, Andrea Bocelli, Lauren Daigle, Nicole Scherzinger, and others, and has often produced the works.
+Jonas Myrin (born 30 November 1982) is a Swedish singer, songwriter and producer based in Los Angeles, California.
+He won a Grammy Award for co-writing "10,000 Reasons (Bless the Lord)" with Matt Redman, as well as Billboard Music Awards and multiple Dove Awards.
+He has written songs for films, television and artists including Barbra Streisand, Idina Menzel, Andrea Bocelli, Céline Dion, Lauren Daigle, Nicole Scherzinger, John Legend, Tasha Cobbs Leonard and Delta Goodrem.

 Early life

-Myrin began playing the piano at an early age and wrote his first song at the age of eleven.
-His parents did charity and ministry work around the world.
-Growing up, his parents shared their favourite music with him including Stevie Wonder, The Beatles, Donny Hathaway records, which he has cited as a major influence on his work.
+Myrin grew up in Örebro, Sweden, where he began songwriting at an early age.
+His father, Ingemar Myrin, was a journalist and a prolific contributor to Hemmets Vän.
+Growing up, his parents shared their favourite music with him, including Stevie Wonder, The Beatles and Donny Hathaway, which he has cited as major influences on his work.

-At 17, Myrin moved to London, where he studied at a creative arts college.
-There he was involved with Hillsong London and co-wrote several songs that were featured on various albums by Hillsong Music.
-In the years that followed, he wrote songs for artists including members of rock music's Supergrass, as well as Bjorn from Peter Bjorn and John, Natasha Bedingfield and Greg Kurstin, among others.
+At 17, Myrin moved to London to study music and drama.
+While in London he played the lead role in a production of West Side Story, for which he was awarded the Hjalmar Berglund scholarship in Sweden in 2002.
+He also met Natasha Bedingfield, with whom he began a long-running creative collaboration.
+Although he received several record contract offers, he instead became a worship leader at Hillsong Church London, and co-wrote several songs that were featured on various albums by Hillsong Music.
+In the years that followed, he also wrote songs for artists including members of Supergrass, as well as Björn from Peter Bjorn and John, and Greg Kurstin, among others.

 In 2002, he appeared in the music video for the Sophie Ellis-Bextor song "Get Over You".

+Jonas's father died in 2020 from complications of COVID-19.